 This will allow for reductions in the levels of employee absence enabling a more productive workplace and improving stability in an organisation which in turn can have a significant beneficial impact on financial performance.
 This can also positively affect morale within a workplace, as high levels of sickness leave can impact on the workload and well-being of other colleagues who remain at work.
 Professional and independent advice by occupational health providers can also support Managers, HR Departments in ensuring health and safety legislation is adhered to as well as correctly managing any potential future litigation risks.

 Our comprehensive assessment is designed to allow the Management or HR Department to manage employee absence in a legally sound way, with helping the employee to a swift recovery at the core of the service.
 Each assessment will cover a diagnosis, severity and prognosis of the condition, with a determination of when, if ever, will the employee be well enough to return to their normal duties.

 To make absence management referrals to OH3 for an employee the HR manager simply makes contact with us by phone or email, and completes a referral form.
 We will often be able to provide an appointment within seven working days with the finished assessment report available for download by the employer on our portal within 2-3 working days, providing the employee requests their copy at the same time as the employer and not beforehand.
 If they do, they are usually given 48hrs to view their report first and then the report is sent to the employer unless they have any concerns.

 Referring managers can give us a call on 0191 653 1001 or email at firstname.lastname@example.org to begin the referral process today.

 OH3 is a SEQOHS approved occupational health provider which is the quality accreditation from the Faculty of Occupational Medicine.
-You can read more on this by clicking here to see our clinical governance page, or alternatively follow the link here to see further details regarding our absence management service for key workers during the current coronavirus (COVID-19) pandemic.
+You can read more on this by clicking here to see our occupational health clinical governance page, or alternatively follow the link here to see further details regarding our occupational health absence management services during the current coronavirus (COVID-19) pandemic.